olavfosse/liracer/README.md

 - Have no trailing newline.
 - Be idiomatic and well written.
 - Be moderately short.
-- Be /interesting/.
-The code should either display the syntax of a language with a familiar, easily digestible example such as [fibonacci.cpp](https://github.com/olav35/liracer-rewrite/blob/master/snippets/c%2B%2B/fibonacci.cpp), [fizz_buzz.c](https://github.com/olav35/liracer-rewrite/blob/master/snippets/c/fizz_buzz.c), [hello_world.hs](https://github.com/olav35/liracer/blob/master/models/quotes/haskell/hello_world.hs) or [fibonacci_sequence.rb](https://github.com/olav35/liracer-rewrite/blob/master/snippets/ruby/fibonacci_sequence.rb), or be a real-life example.
+- Be *interesting*.
+The code should either display the syntax of a language with a familiar, easily digestible example such as [fibonacci.cpp](https://github.com/olav35/liracer-rewrite/blob/master/snippets/c%2B%2B/fibonacci.cpp), [hello_world.hs](https://github.com/olav35/liracer-rewrite/blob/master/snippets/haskell/hello_world.hs) or [fibonacci_sequence.rb](https://github.com/olav35/liracer-rewrite/blob/master/snippets/ruby/fibonacci_sequence.rb), or be a real-life example.
 - Be valid code.
 The code does not need to be self sufficient, but no syntax errors should be present.
 - Be legitimate contributions(not spam garbage).